School of Architecture,

 - History and Theory of Urban Design

 Our design teaching is studio based with several research-led options.
 Programmes run by specialist staff link together lectures, studio work and research.
+The courses have similar structures.
+Each module is assessed individually by coursework.
+Course handbooks are available on our website with further information on modules and assessment procedures.

 Each module is assessed individually by coursework.